Skip to main content

 Merging hook configs

-When both the server config (~/.fabro/server.toml) and a run config define hooks, they are merged.
-On name collisions, the run config wins.
-This lets you define global hooks at the server level and override or extend them per run.
+This lets you define global hooks at the server level, project-wide hooks in .fabro/project.toml, and override or extend them per workflow.

 Full example